-SJVC has a process in place for students, faculty, staff, and administrators to report any violations Policy related criminal of this or acts by submitting an email TitleIXSupport&Assistance@sjvc.edu; via phone (559) 622-1992; or in person to the Title IX Coordinator.
+SJVC has a process in place for students, faculty, staff, and administrators to report any violations of this Policy or related criminal acts by submitting an email to TitleIXSupport&Assistance@sjvc.edu; via phone (559) 622-1992; or in person to the Title IX Coordinator.
 Alternatively, complainants may contact the appropriate Dean of Student Services or Campus President to report violations.
 All incidents where imminent physical danger is known or suspected should be reported to local law enforcement via 9-1-1 immediately.